GulcanC/VUE-1/README.md

 :droplet: **computed : { monsterBarStyles() {
   return { width: this.monsterHealth + '%' }; }**

 For "special attack button" we have to restrict the round number , this means we can only use "special attack button" every three rounds.
-To achive this we use ***disabled attribute***
+To achive this we use ***disabled attribute***, we access data property and use modulus operator to divide it by 3 find out what the remainder of this division is.
+If remainder is not 0, this is not dividable by three and therefore we know we are not in the third, sixth or ninth round.
+So we will disabled it if the divison of three does not leave a remainderof 0.

+:droplet: **:disabled = "currentRound % 3 !==0"**

 ### Technologies & Techniques Used:
 VUE 3 :round_pushpin: CSS3 :round_pushpin: HTML5 :round_pushpin:  Git :round_pushpin: GitHub-pages